 Originally from California, Adam has worked over the past decade on wildlife conservation projects in the U.S., Latin America, the Mediterranean and Africa.
 In 2018 he received an M.S. in biology from Purdue University, studying the use of drones, multi-spectral sensors, GIS, camera traps and machine learning to assay remote forests in Costa Rica.
 He’s passionate about teaching and training the next generation of conservationists, and has taught courses on ecology, marine biology, and sea turtle conservation.
 Adam’s interests in biodiversity conservation and emerging technologies comes from a desire to better the ways in which we preserve habitat for endangered wildlife and make lasting conservation gains for local communities worldwide.

-Aimee Darias-O’Hara is a postgraduate student (MSc) from the University of St. Andrews studying marine mammal science.
+Aimee Darias-O’Hara is a marine mammal scientist specialising on behaviour and acoustics.
 Her current research is focused on the behavioural changes of mother-calf pairs of bottlenose dolphins in response to vessel noise.
 Aimee has worked in Harbour and Grey seal pup rehabilitation in Ireland, behavioural and acoustic monitoring of cetaceans in the Aegean Sea, Greece, and has experience in monitoring marine mammal responses to anthropogenic disturbances from offshore development sites.
 Aimee’s interests are the behavioural implications of anthropogenic disturbances and social bonding in young animals.
 Her aims are to better our understanding of how human activities may impact marine mammal species, and to develop ways we can mitigate these disturbances.

 Line Faber Johannesen